bliptech-blipboard/nlog/readme.md

 log.Info("The user {user} logged on", "alice");
 ```

-However, since this type of grouping is of lesser concern for other targets, it's common that expanded messages are passed to NLog and therefore the target can no longer tell if they should be grouped together:
+However, since this type of grouping is of lesser concern for other targets, it's common that only pre-expanded messages are passed to NLog and therefore the target can no longer tell if messages should be grouped together:

 ```c#
 // Bad: By default, all of these will appear in their own channel